 |Other (death by natural causes etc)||1|

 You might see our Animal Control Officers out and about, perhaps in Pandora, Park Island or on the Rotary pathway.
-Stop and have a chat - they are only too happy to help out and will provide any advice or answer any questions you might have about dog control.
+Stop and have a chat - they're happy to help out and will answer any questions you might have about dog control.

 Napier City Council Dog Pound